 Our dedicated PASO and pastoral support team monitor attendance daily.
 Attendance figures are interrogated to address issues early.
-We are exploring the use of the ATTEND framework for use alongside early DP attendance intervention.
-Work is done collaboratively with outside agencies to support DP whose attendance is below that expected.
+We explored the use of the ATTEND framework for use alongside early attendance intervention.
+The successful trial of this resulted in 84% of those in the sample with improved attendance.
+We continue to work collaboratively with outside agencies to support attendance that is below that expected.
 A school based 'Early Attendance Plan' is used prior to work done with outside agencies, having a positive impact on the time taken to work with families.
-For 2021-22 Attendance was 91%, with DP attendance at 88%.
+For 2021-22 Attendance was 91%, with PP attendance at 88%.
+For 2022 - 23 Attendance was 90%, with PP attendance at 84%.